 As a long term advocate of full participation of all God’s people, Sharon serves as a trustee for a national charitable organisation which promotes an integrated missional approach; this recent role is in keeping with her conviction that Christians have an important role to play in healing divisions in communities.
 In 2019, she edited the book ‘Every Tribe’, which tells the stories of diverse ‘saints’ from around the world.
 In addition to leading spiritual retreats and teaching, recent work has focused on intercultural church, and the meaning of corporate lament as a conduit for forgiveness, peace and reconciliation.

-Dr Anne Richards is, from the start of this year, part of the Church of England’s Faith and Public Life department based at Lambeth Palace.
+Dr Anne Richards is, from the start of this year, the Church of England’s National Public Policy Adviser (society, spirituality, apologetics).
 Prior to this, she was the National Adviser for Mission Theology, New Religious Movements and Alternative Spiritualities and as such remains the convener of the ecumenical Mission Theology Advisory Group.
 MTAG specialises in providing resources on Spirituality, Theology, Reconciliation, Evangelism and Mission, including examining the relationship between all of these and social action.

 With MTAG, Anne has written books such as The Search for Faith and the Witness of the Church, Presence and Prophecy, Transparencies, Sense Making Faith and Unreconciled?
 Online resources she has produced with MTAG include The Dispossession Project on environment, prison, and the concept of ‘home’, Five Themes in Theology of Evangelism, the Liberation and Entrapment Project, the Excarnation, Beyond Bodies, project on living with technology in the modern world, and materials on Trafficking, and Social Engagement and Evangelism, including an examination of the Brexit vote.